ijustin125i/ijustin125i/README.md

-# Hi there, I'm [Your Name] 👋
+# Hi there, I'm Justin 👋

 Welcome to my GitHub profile!
-I'm a [Your Title or Role], passionate about [Your Interests or Expertise].
-I love working on projects related to [Key Topics], and I'm always eager to learn and collaborate.
+I'm a Computer Science major graduating in December of 2024.
+I'm passionate about all realms of software development, I'm willing to explore areas in web and mobile development since my experience aligns with it best.
+I'm also interested in game development as well!
+I just love building software and strive to reach the point where I can build any idea that comes to mind!

 ---

 ## 🌟 About Me

-- 🔭 I’m currently working on: [Your Current Project or Focus]
+- 🔭 I’m currently working on: Freelance Development(Web Development)
-- 🌱 I’m currently learning: [New Skill or Technology You're Learning]
+- 🌱 I’m currently learning: Mobile Development
-- 👯 I’m looking to collaborate on: [Types of Projects or Areas of Interest]
+- 👯 I’m looking to collaborate on: Software Engineering, Web Development, Mobile Development
-- 💬 Ask me about: [Topics you enjoy discussing or have expertise in]
-- 📫 How to reach me: [Your Contact Information or Social Media Handles]
+- 📫 How to reach me: jiwaneapplications@gmail.com or my LinkedIn @ Justin Iwane
-- ⚡ Fun fact: [A fun fact about you]

 ---